 Malta is also well connected across the entirety of Europe, with direct flights to over 100 destinations in 33 countries.
 Whether you are in Seville, Stockholm or Sofia, it’s easy to reach.

-And once you arrive, it’s quick and easy to get around.
+And once you arrive, Malta is easy to get around.
 When staying somewhere like Hilton Malta you might never want to leave the hotel, but if you do want to explore, nothing is far away.

 The main island is only 27 kilometres long, 14.5 kilometres wide and well connected by roads.
 It doesn’t take long to reach anywhere, and the views along the coastline and through the rural inland areas are gorgeous.